Jackie Dias - University of Massachusetts Amherst B.S. 2019

 Jackie is a master's student in the Department of Environmental Conservation at UMass Amherst.
 Her work focuses on the economic and ecosystem contributions of privately owned land held within the Forest Legacy Program.

 Jackie graduated from UMass Amherst in 2019 with a BS in Environmental Science.
 She has been with the Family Forest Research Center since interning as an undergraduate research assistant Summer 2017.
 In her spare time, Jackie enjoys writing, reading, rock climbing, and hiking.
+She is also the Ambassador for Latino Outdoors Springfield, an organization whose mission is to rewrite the narrative of outdoor recreation and to encourage Latinx families and community members to comfortably and confidently recreate outside.

 Olivia Lukacic - University of Vermont B.S.
 2016